 Bonus: Henna Tinted Brows

-Henna tinted brows are a natural alternative to enhance your brows by using a plant-based dye.
-During the henna application process not only are your eyebrows tinted but so is the skin underneath creating a powder fill look.
+A natural alternative to enhance your brows is henna-tinted brows.
+Henna is a natural, plant-based dye.
+During the henna application process not only are your eyebrows tinted but so is the skin underneath, creating a powder fill look.
 Contrary to henna tattoo application, the henna used for your eyebrows comes in a variety of colors and will not turn your brows orange or oxidize over time.
-The process is fairly quick with a session lasting about 30 minutes.
+Furthermore, the process is fairly quick with a session lasting about 30 minutes.
 In some cases, the brow is outlined using barrier cream.
 A henna dye is then applied and lines are cleaned up with a q-tip.
-The dye will sit for 10-20 minutes and once removed, the tech will finish shaping your brow.
-Not all henna application products are created equal so again, look at before and after photos and find the color that works the best with your brows.
+The dye will sit for 10-20 minutes, and once removed, the tech will finish shaping your brow.
+Not all henna application products are created equal, so again, look at before and after photos and find the color that works the best with your brows.

 - Henna is a natural, plant-based product